Netball in Australia

 Netball is the most popular women's team participation sport in Australia.
-In 1985, there were 347,000 players.
-In 1995, there were over 360,000 Australian netball players.
+In 1985, there were 347,000 players, and in 1995, there were over 360,000 Australian netball players.
 Throughout most of Australia's netball history, the game has largely been a participation sport; it has not managed to become a large spectator sport.
-In 2005 and 2006, 56,100 Australians attended one to two netball matches.
-Of these, 41,600 were women.
+In 2005 and 2006, 56,100 Australians attended one to two netball matches, of these, 41,600 were women.
 46,200 attended three to five netball matches, with 34,400 of those spectators being women.
 86,400 attended six or more netball matches, with 54,800 spectators being female.
 Overall, 188,800 people attended netball matches, with 130,800 being female.
 In 2005 and 2006, netball was the 10th most popular spectator sport for women with Australian rules football (1,011,300), horse racing (912,200), rugby league (542,600), motor sports (462,100), rugby union (232,400), football (212,200), harness racing (190,500), cricket (183,200) and tennis (163,500) all being more popular.
 The country set an attendance record for a Netball match with a record crowd of 14,339 at the Australia–New Zealand Netball Test held at the Sydney Super Dome game in 2004.

 Netball, at the time called "women's basketball" (distinct from the form of basketball played by women), was introduced to Australia reportedly as early as 1897, although most sources agree that it was established in that country around the start of the 20th century.
 Interstate competition began in 1924, with the All-Australia Women's Basketball Association formed in 1927.
 An All-Australian Tournament, later called the Australian National Championships, was first contested between states in 1928, when it was won by Victoria.
 During the 1930s in Australia, much of the participation in netball at universities was not organised, and players were not required to register.
 It was believed that this was a positive for Netball as it allowed people to participate who might not have participated otherwise.
 Australia's national team toured England in 1957.
 This tour resulted in a number of Commonwealth countries meeting together in order to try to standardize the rules of the game.
 The sport's name "netball" became official in Australia in 1940.